-Business owners today are always looking for ways to set themselves apart from their competition.
-One way they can reach this is by proving their operational security maturity and adopting the National Institute of Standards and Technology Special Publication (NIST SP) framework 800-53.
+Most companies are looking for ways to set themselves apart from their competition.
+One way they can stand apart is by proving their operational security maturity and adopting the National Institute of Standards and Technology Special Publication (NIST SP) framework 800-53.
 NIST is a non-regulatory agency of the U.S. Commerce Department that establishes standards across federal agencies.
 NIST SP 800-53 is a set of standards to assist federal agencies in meeting the requirements set by the Federal Information Security Management Act (FISMA).
 However, given the latest cyber security headlines, NIST 800-53 is starting to influence the private sector as well.

 NIST SP 800-53 Defined